lowderchris/FRoDO/README.md

     -I/usr/local/include/ -L/usr/lib/libnetcdff.so.5 -lnetcdff

+## Data

+For the current version of FRoDO, input magnetic field data files must be in the netCDF format, and have the following variables contained within:

+- (r, th, ph) - Coordinate arrays
+- (br, bth, bph) - Datacubes of magnetic field spherical components
+- date - Datestring in the format %Y%b%d_%H%M

 ## Usage

 To begin the process of flux rope detection, load magnetic field netCDF data into the specified input data directory.
 The filename prefixes should be provided in the configuration file.
-Files should be labeled according to simulation day, padded with zeros to five digits.
-This should be followed by an underscore, and a simulation hour with two digits.
-For example, b_00042_12.nc .

 To begin, enter into a Python 3 environment via the command line,